How you can help the #Boycott4Wildlife

-1. Follow me on social media and my new site (links on right) and share my posts about palm oil and endangered species using the hashtag #Boycott4Wildlife.
+1. Follow me on social media and my new site (links on right) and share my posts about palm oil and endangered species widely to your friends and online circles using the hashtags #Boycottpalmoil #Boycott4Wildlife.

 2. If you feel these ideas resonate with you, you can contribute art, writing or music to Creatives for Cool Creatures.

-3. If you’re a conservationist working in this area and these ideas resonate with you, you can contribute blog posts to the website.
+3. If you’re an academic, conservationist, scientist or activist working to expose the corruption of the palm oil industry or to save animals or ecosystems, and these ideas resonate with you, you can contribute blog posts to the website.
 See example here

 Why all the fuss about palm oil?

 Palm oil is derived from the oil palm tree (Elaeis guineensis Jacq.), which is native to West Africa and grows best in tropical climates with abundant water.
 Three-quarters of total palm oil produced is used for food, particularly cooking oil and processed oils and fats.
 It is also used in cosmetics, cleaning products and biofuel.

 Oil palm expansion is estimated to impact 54% of threatened mammals and 64% of threatened birds globally.

 Palm Oil is a contentious and controversial crop because it has long been associated with slash and burn deforestation which results in the mass elimination of animal and plant species throughout the world from insects and ground-dwelling species unknown to humans all the way to keystone species like rhinos and orangutans.
 The crop has also been associated with human rights and indigenous rights issues.

 To reduce its impacts on biodiversity, palm oil needs to be produced more sustainably by avoiding deforestation and cutting non-food palm oil use.